apoapse1/scenicroute.github.io/_Somnium/1_Installation.md

     `%APPDATA%/Local/Wabbajack` and re-open the app and try again.
 If this does not resolve the problem, it could be related to drive corruption, and you should run CHKDSK on the drive in question.
+-   **Missing Files** This is for **non-premium** users only, where the mod author has hidden the mod so it's unretrievable.
+The only solutions are to have a premium NexusMods account, or for the authors to replace the mod and recompile a new Wabbajack.

 ### Personalizing the Game

-**There is no MCM customization necessary for Somnium**.
+**There is light MCM customization necessary for Somnium**.
 The MCM options for all mods are set automatically to Somnium\'s standard.

 If you are interested in adding/removing some mods from Somnium, feel